grekov/demo_database/README.md

   ```

 ### Scripts:
-Go to scripts directory and run simultaneously from different consoles _client_w.sh_ and _client_r.sh_ scripts.
+Go to the scripts directory and run simultaneously from different consoles _client_w. sh_ and _client_r. sh_ scripts.